Dangers Of Credit Repair During Mortgage Application Process

 - Non-medical collections where the aggregate total (sum of all outstanding collection balances) are under $1,000

 With the above, does disputing the above credit scores?
 The answer is yes.
 Disputing medical collections, especially if it is a recent medical collection account posted on credit bureaus, the credit reporting agencies will automatically negate the derogatory credit item from the credit scoring formula.
-The negative item will still remain on the credit report the the verbiage “consumer disputes this account: Not resolved” will remain.
+The negative item will still remain on the credit report the verbiage “consumer disputes this account: Not resolved” will remain.
 However, if the dispute comes back as verified and the credit bureaus will state that dispute resolved, the consumer credit scores will then drop again because the credit reporting agencies will re-factor the negative item back in the credit scoring formula.

 Deleting Public Records Off Credit Report To Qualify For Mortgage

-Many mortgage borrowers, credit repair companies, and even loan officer think that by removing public records off credit report will qualify borrowers for mortgages.
+Many borrowers, credit repair companies, and even loan officer think that by removing public records off credit report will qualify borrowers for mortgages.

 Deleting the following works: